 Wild animals should not be kept as pets.
 That includes beavers.

 - Wild animals do not have that natural affinity and affection for people.

-- They are generally dangerous and they have difficulty thriving in an environment where their natural instincts are suppressed.
+- They are generally dangerous, and they have difficulty thriving in an environment where their instincts are suppressed.

 - Although beavers aren’t predatory species, their inherent lifestyle will make them difficult to handle in your home.

 - Their diet is mostly comprised of wood, so they will most likely chew on any wood that they encounter in your house.
-Your furniture are the ones most at risk.
+Your furniture is the one most at risk.

 - Aside from the possibility of them destroying your home, looking after their dirt is also a huge problem.
 It is near impossible to toilet-train a beaver.
 They will dump their waste anywhere they deem convenient.

-- They do not typically recognize humans as owners or companions so they will most likely not submit.
-If you want to keep them in your home, you will need to set a spot where there is water for them to play in, swim in, bathe in, and excrete their waste in.
+- They do not typically recognize humans as owners or companions, so they will most likely not submit.
+If you want to keep them in your home, you will need to set a spot where there is water for them to play in, swim in, bathe in, and excrete their waste.

 Keeping them inside your home will most likely end in disaster.